 The people of Australia have our deepest sympathies over the deaths and destruction during the fires and flooding in 2009 and the 100-year flood in 2012 and again in 2013 in this beautiful but sometimes difficult climatic region of the world.
 Brazil on similar latitude suffered flooding at the same time earlier in 2012.
 My little sister lives in Tasmania and is helping preserve the natural beauty there.

 The Australian spirit is envied by many Americans who see the country as ‘The Last Frontier,’ I have heard Australians call it ‘The Big Equalizer,’ both are true.
 Australia was one of the few countries not to purchase the Triple A-U.S. investments which caused the worldwide financial crisis.
 The ‘Lucky Country.’

-Please begin ‘The United States And Britain In Prophecy’ Public Outreach Program in Australia.
-The Business size cards and Card Holders are easy to print (posting soon if missing) Please use the Contact Page to ask any questions or to say hello, I would love to hear from you in Australia.
+Please see the Business size cards easy to print (posting soon if missing on the Home Page) Please use the Contact Page to ask any questions or to say hello, I would love to hear from you in Australia.